Bartolino10/AxeDoctor/README.md

 			  the IPs found as fixed the next time AxeDoctor is turned on
 		  AXEIP2: (experimental) enter an IP address (ex.
 192.168.0.100) to be used as a reference on which apply "RESCAN" mode
+		  AXEIP6: Enter the code "DELAY" to activate a delay of 10 minutes on start

 		  ACTIVATION KEY: enter the license key